Apply for a permit to operate debt-collection activities

 If necessary, the applicant may indicate one person to be examined for legal expertise and another to be examined as judgement expert.

-If the applicant is an individual — with or without a sole proprietorship — this individual is examined for both legal expertise and judgement.
+If the applicant is an individual — with or without registration as a sole trader — this individual is examined for both legal expertise and judgement.

 How to apply for a debt collection permit